aws-samples/aws-health-aware/README.md

  - *aha_secondary_region* - Required if needed to deploy in AHA solution in multiple regions, change to another region (Secondary) where you want to deploy AHA solution, Otherwise leave to default empty value.
  - *AWSOrganizationsEnabled* - Leave it to default which is `No`.
 If you do have AWS Organizations enabled and you want to aggregate across all your accounts, you should be following the steps for [AHA for users who ARE using AWS Organizations (Management Account)](#aha-with-aws-organizations-on-management-account-using-terraform)] or [AHA for users WITH AWS Organizations (Member Account)](#aha-with-aws-organizations-on-member-account-using-terraform)
  - *AWSHealthEventType* - select whether you want to receive *all* event types or *only* issues.
- - Communications Channels section - enter the URLs, Emails and/or ARN of the [endpoints](https://github.com/aws-samples/aws-health-aware#configuring-an-endpoint) you configured previously.
+ - *Communications Channels* section - enter the URLs, Emails and/or ARN of the endpoints you configured previously.
-    - *EventBusName*
-    - *SlackWebhookURL*
-    - *MicrosoftTeamsWebhookURL*
-    - *AmazonChimeWebhookURL*
- - Email Setup section - enter the from and to addresses as well as the email subject.
+ - *Email Setup* section - enter the From and To Email addresses as well as the Email subject.
 If you aren't configuring email, just leave it as is.
-    - *FromEmail*
-    - *ToEmail*
-    - *Subject*
  - *EventSearchBack* - enter in the amount of hours you want to search back for events.
 Default is 1 hour.
  - *Regions* - enter in the regions you want to search for events in.
 Default is all regions.
 You can filter for up to 10, comma separated (e.g. us-east-1, us-east-2).
  - *ManagementAccountRoleArn* - Leave it default empty value
  - *ExcludeAccountIDs* - type ***just*** the name of the .csv file you want to upload if needed to exclude accounts from monitoring, else leave it to empty.
-Please copy the csv file in the current working directory Terraform_DEPLOY_AHA.
  - *ManagementAccountRoleArn*  - In ARN of the AWS Organizations Management Account assume role leave it set to default None as this is only for customers using AWS Organizations.
 3. Deploy the solution using terraform commands below.
 ```